List of Monster High characters

 Monster High, a fashion doll and media franchise created by Garrett Sander and released by American toy company Mattel on June 11, 2010, features a variety of fictional characters, many of whom are students at the titular high school.
 The female characters are classified as Ghouls and the male characters are classified as Mansters.
 The characters are generally the sons and daughters, or related to monsters that have been popularized in fiction.
-The now-defunct official website identified six of the characters as Original Ghouls.
+The now-defunct official website identified six of the characters as Original Ghouls, although a seventh member was often added in films, episodes, and promotional images.
 In addition to the listed Ghouls and Mansters, there are other characters who have been introduced in the franchise's related media including the web/video and book series.
 In 2016, Natali Germanotta, sister of singer Lady Gaga, designed Zomby Gaga for the franchise as a partnership with the Born This Way Foundation.

 Main characters

 Six of the Monster High characters have been classified as Original Ghouls according to the official website.
+On certain occasions a seventh member is added to the main group.

 Frankie Stein

-Frankie Stein (voiced by Kate Higgins from 2010 to 2015 and Cassandra Lee Morris thereafter, iris menas in the 2022 TV series, portrayed by Ceci Balagot in the live-action film) is the daughter of Frankenstein's monster and his bride.
-She was born in Bavaria, Germany and the story opens with her starting school at Monster High upon turning 15 days old, making her the youngest student there.
-Frankie is known for her generosity, optimism, and kindness, believing strongly that everyone's flaws make them unique; but also for her naivety and innocence.
+Frankie Stein (voiced by Kate Higgins from 2010 to 2015 and Cassandra Lee Morris thereafter, Iris Menas in the 2022 TV series, portrayed by Ceci Balagot in the live-action films) She first appeared as the daughter of Frankenstein's monster and his bride.
+She debuted in 2010 along with the other Original Ghouls.
+Frankie is styled after the popular image of Frankenstein's monster, with pale green skin, stitched limbs and neck bolts.
+She is characterised as kind and optimistic, but is also naive due to being only 15 days old at the beginning of the web series.
+She is shown to have some power to control electricity.

-Being a Frankenstein's monster herself, Frankie has light green skin and her limbs are stitched together, making them capable of functioning independently even after being detached.
-While this is useful, her limbs can fly off suddenly when she is tense, scared or angry as well.
-To function, she is powered by electricity and has to be recharged every night via two bolts at her neck, allowing her to manipulate electricity in self-defense or to power electronics in a pinch.

-One of Frankie's most distinguishing characteristics is her heterochromia: her right eye is blue, whilst her left eye is green.
-She also has white hair with black lightning-bolt-like streaks and her fringe is pulled back and clipped.
-On school days she typically wears a school uniform coupled with a tie, gingham pattern and monochrome platforms.
-Her love interest is Neighthan Rot.